tareenfarhaan-blip/packet-sniffer-network-analyzer/README,md.txt

 ## Project Description

 This project is a simple Packet Sniffer and Network Analyzer developed using Python.
-It captures network packets from the network interface, analyzes different protocols, stores packet information in a CSV file, and presents the collected data using graphs.
+It captures live network packets, analyzes different network protocols, stores packet information in a CSV file, and visualizes the collected data using graphs.

-The main objective of this project is to understand network traffic analysis and basic packet capturing techniques using Python.
+The main objective of this project is to understand basic network traffic analysis and packet capturing techniques.

 ---

 ## Features

 - Capture live network packets
-- Analyze network traffic
+- Analyze TCP, UDP, and ICMP protocols
-- Detect different protocols (TCP, UDP, ICMP)
-- Save captured packets into a CSV file
+- Save packet details in a CSV file
 - Generate protocol distribution graph
 - Display top active IP addresses
 - Easy to understand and user-friendly